 We rely on our Sponsor's executive officers and key real estate professionals who act on behalf of our Manager to identify suitable investments.
-Our Sponsor has in the past established and sponsored closed-end private equity real estate funds, and in the future expects to establish and sponsor additional closed-end private equity real estate funds and additional REIT offerings, as well as other potential investment vehicles (including open-end funds and separate accounts).
+The owner of our Sponsor, along with the other principals of the Original Sponsor, has in the past established and sponsored closed-end private equity real estate funds, and in the future may establish and sponsor additional closed-end private equity real estate funds and additional REIT offerings, as well as other potential investment vehicles (including open-end funds and separate accounts).
 The existing closed-end private equity real estate funds do, and any future investment vehicles may, have investment criteria similar to ours.
 If a sale, investment or other business opportunity would be suitable for more than one investment vehicle sponsored by our Sponsor, our Manager's investment committee will allocate it according to the policies and procedures adopted by our Manager.
-Any allocation of this type may involve the consideration of a number of factors that our Sponsor's real estate professionals could consider when determining the particular investment vehicle for which an investment opportunity would be the most suitable include the following:
+Any allocation of this type may involve the consideration of a number of factors that our Manager's investment committee may determine to be relevant.
+The factors that our Sponsor's real estate professionals could consider when determining the particular investment vehicle for which an investment opportunity would be the most suitable include the following:

-- the investment objectives and criteria of our Sponsor's various investment vehicles; - the cash requirements of our Sponsor's various investment vehicles; - the effect of the investment on the diversification of the portfolios of our Sponsor's various investment vehicles by type of investment, and risk of investment; - the policy of our Sponsor's various investment vehicles relating to leverage; - the anticipated cash flow of the asset to be acquired; - the income tax effects of the purchase on our Sponsor's various investment vehicles ; - the size of the investment; and - the amount of funds available to our Sponsor's various investment vehicles.
+- the investment objectives and criteria of our Sponsor's various investment vehicles; - the cash requirements of our Sponsor's various investment vehicles; - the effect of the investment on the diversification of the portfolios of our Sponsor's various investment vehicles by type of investment, and risk of investment; - the policy of our Sponsor's various investment vehicles relating to leverage; - the anticipated cash flow of the asset to be acquired; - the income tax effects of the purchase on our Sponsor's various investment vehicles; - the size of the investment; and - the amount of funds available to our Sponsor's various investment vehicles.